 All available evidence for COVID-19 suggests that SARS-CoV-2 also has a zoonotic source.
 It is now believed that that transmission of the virus to humans happened through some animal species more likely to be handled by humans.
 This intermediate animal host or zoonotic source (a domestic animal, a wild animal, or a domesticated wild animal) has not been identified.
 For more information, click here.

 COVID-19 affects the respiratory system (lungs and breathing tubes).
-People confirmed to have COVID-19 may experience these symptoms:
+People confirmed to have COVID-19 may experience:

-Infections with mild symptoms (such as cold-like symptoms) or no symptoms at all are likely, though to what extent they occur is not yet known.
+Infections with mild symptoms (such as cold/ allergy-like symptoms) or no symptoms at all are likely, particularly during the early stages of the infection.

-We think there are many people with mild or moderate symptoms, but some people can become seriously ill and require treatment in hospital.
-Those most at risk of becoming seriously unwell are those with weakened immune systems, older people and those with pre-existing health conditions such as diabetes, cancer and chronic lung disease.
+The majority of people who have contracted Covid-19 locally have displayed mild or moderate symptoms, though some have become seriously ill, requiring hospital treatment.
+Those most at risk of becoming seriously unwell are those with a weakened immune system, particularly older people and those with pre-existing health conditions (such as diabetes, cancer and chronic lung disease).

-Not everyone who has had close contact with someone confirmed as having COVID-19 has been infected or become ill (read more on close contacts here).
+Not everyone who has had close contact with someone infected is then confirmed to have COVID-19, however the risk is far greater (read more on close contacts here).

 WHO periodically updates the Global Surveillance for human infection with COVID-19.
 For information on case definitions, click here.